 We believe our existing cash and cash equivalents will be sufficient to meet our working capital and capital expenditure needs for at least the next 12 months.
-Our future capital requirements will depend on many factors including our growth rate, continuing market acceptance of our solutions, client retention, our ability to gain new clients, the timing and extent of spending to support research and development efforts, the outcome of any pending or future litigation or other claims by third parties or governmental entities, the expansion of sales and marketing activities and the introduction of new and enhanced offerings.
+Our future capital requirements will depend on many factors including our growth rate, continuing market acceptance of our solution, client retention, our ability to gain new clients, the timing and extent of spending to support research and development efforts, the outcome of any pending or future litigation or other claims by third parties or governmental entities, the expansion of sales and marketing activities and personnel and the introduction of new and enhanced offerings.
 We may also acquire or invest in complementary businesses, technologies and intellectual property rights, which may increase our future capital requirements, both to pay acquisition costs and to support our combined operations.
-We may raise additional equity or debt financing on terms acceptable to us or at all.
+We may raise additional equity or debt financing at any time.
+We may not be able to raise additional equity or debt financing on terms acceptable to us or at all.
 If we are unable to raise additional capital when desired or required, our business, operating results, and financial condition would be harmed.
 In addition, if our operating performance during the next twelve months is below our expectations, our liquidity and ability to operate our business could be harmed.